manodeep/Corrfunc/README.md

 Please check that the loss of precision is not important for your use-case.
 Also, note that the mocks tests for $DD(r_p, \pi)$ *will fail* if you enable ``FAST_DIVIDE``.

+# Running the codes

+The documentation is lacking currently but I am actively working on it.

+## Using the command-line interface
+Navigate to the correct directory.
+Make sure that the options, set in either ``theory.options`` or ``mocks.options`` in the root directory are what you want.
+If not, edit those two files (and possibly ``common.mk``), and recompile.
+Then, you can use the command-line executables in each individual subdirectory corresponding to the clustering measure you are interested in.
+For example, if you want to compute the full 3-D correlation function, ``\xi(r)``, then navigate to ``xi_theory/xi`` and run the executable ``xi``.
+If you run executables without any arguments, the message will you tell you all the required arguments.

+## Calling from C
+Look under the ``xi_theory/examples/run_correlations.c`` and ``xi_mocks/examples/run_correlations_mocks.c`` to see examples of calling the C API directly.
+If you run the executables, ``run_correlations`` and ``run_correlations_mocks``, the output will also show how to call the command-line interface for the various clustering measures.

+## Calling from Python
+If all went well, the codes can be directly called from ``python``.
+Please see ``Corrfunc/call_correlation_functions.py`` and ``Corrfunc/call_correlation_functions_mocks.py`` for examples on how to use the Python interface.

 # Common Code options for both Mocks and Cosmological Boxes

 1. ``DOUBLE_PREC`` -- does the calculations in double precision.
 Disabled